Wu-Jung Lee

 University of Washington

 Sound is the best information carrier in the ocean.
-I work at the intersection of physics, engineering, and biology to develop computational methodologies and interpretation frameworks for extracting mid- to high-trophic level biological information from ocean acoustic data across multiple spatial and temporal scales.
+I work at the intersection of physics, engineering, and biology to develop computational methods, models, and interpretation frameworks to extract biological information from ocean acoustic data.

 My current research focuses on integrating physics-based models and data-driven methods to address two fundamental aspects of acoustic sensing: